mariasofiadf/IART_proj1/README.md

-To run execute and get usage display:
+To run and get usage display:

 ```sh
 python main.py